coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ## Boot a Server

-Boot a new server with our new keypair. **This image is not currently supported on Performance flavors.**
+Boot a new server with our new keypair.

 ```
 supernova production boot --image 430d35e0-1468-4007-b063-52ee1921b356 --flavor 2 My_CoreOS_Server --key-name coreos-key